 If you’re like most people, the end of the day usually sneaks up on you.
-With emails still to get to and about a dozen tabs open, last minute is not when you want to start scurrying to get something accomplished.
-With a “one-hour” warning, you can start scurrying sooner.
-I use this window to complete JUST ONE THING, not everything.
-If I get through that one thing and still have time, I’ll start something else.
+With emails still to get to and about a dozen internet tabs open at 4:30, a panic that you didn’t get much accomplished today starts to set in.
+With a “one-hour” notice, you can start scurrying sooner to get JUST ONE THING, not everything, done.

 4. Cut distractions by scheduling them